VLety/fastApiProject/README.md

 > **NGINX setup completed successfully!**

 #### Certbot setup
+Install Certbot
 ```
 sudo apt update && sudo apt upgrade -y
 sudo apt install snapd
 sudo snap install --classic certbot
 ```

-#### Run Certbot to create project's SSL certificate
+Run Certbot to create project's SSL certificate
-> In our project, the role of the TLS terminator will be performed by the NGINX server
+> In our project, the role of the TLS terminator will be performed by the NGINX server.
 ```
 sudo certbot --nginx
 ```